We're compiling the best Holiday 2016 music gear deals. See them here.

 Ricochet is a winner!
 Buy it.
 It's a fun pedal.

-I bought the Pitch Fork as soon as it came out because it sounded fine, though still wished the better sound of the Whammy so then the Ricochet came out and I had to buy it to get the sound that I always wished even (while I have to admit that I miss the Pitch Fork's ability to blend the dry signal).
-DigiTech should have made this since they invented the Whammy, I always wished this as I found the expression pedal obtrusive to my usual application of the effect, but well… here we are, I just hope for a newer version with the features that this lacks compared to the Pitch Fork (the blending option, the dual mode, and the possibility to attach an expression pedal), and of course that MIDI would be appreciated too.
+I bought the Pitch Fork as soon as it came out because it sounded fine, though still wished the better sound of the Whammy so then the Ricochet came out and I had to buy it to get the sound that I always wished and I'm totally pleased about it.
+DigiTech should have made this since they released the WH-1 as I always wished this kind of design as I found the treadle obtrusive to my usual application of the effect.
+A future version would be ok with the features that this lacks compared to the Pitch Fork (the blending option, the dual mode, the extra intervals –yes: detune, thirds, etc.– and the possibility to attach an expression pedal), and of course that MIDI would be appreciated too.